Google’s DeepMind AI gains on human oncologists in planning radiation cancer treatments

 Google more broadly has invested heavily in health care applications of AI.
 This spring, the Mountain View company’s Medical Brain team said they’d created an AI system that could predict the likelihood of hospital readmission, which they used in June to forecast mortality rate at two hospitals with 90 percent accuracy.

-In February, scientists from Google and Verily Life Sciences, its health-tech subsidiary, created a machine learning network could accurately deduce basic information about a person, including their age and blood pressure, and whether they were at risk of suffering a major cardiac event like a heart attack.
+In February, scientists from Google and Verily Life Sciences, its health-tech subsidiary, created a machine learning network that could accurately deduce basic information about a person, including their age and blood pressure, and whether they were at risk of suffering a major cardiac event like a heart attack.

-Separately, Verily is developing automated systems to tackle sleep apnea, pharmaceutical drug discovery using AI, blood collection and health insurance.
+Separately, Verily is developing automated systems to tackle sleep apnea, pharmaceutical drug discovery, blood collection, and health insurance.